monkbai/monkbai.github.io/_pages/about.md

 *The ACM Conference on Computer and Communications Security, 2024.*

 ### Euro S&P 2024
 Are We There Yet?
-Filling the Gap Between ML-Based Binary
+Filling the Gap Between ML-Based Binary Similarity Analysis and Binary Software Composition Analysis
 Huaijin Wang, **Zhibo Liu<sup>\*</sup>**, Shuai Wang<sup>\*</sup>, Ying Wang, Qiyi Tang, Sen Nie, Shi Wu
 *The 9th IEEE European Symposium on Security and Privacy, 2024.*